menghanl/release-note-gen/README.md

 Add grpc.Version string and use it in the UA (#1144)
 ```

-It uses the PR labels other than release number as the category of the change.
+The PR's "Type" labels are used as the category of the change.

-- If a PR has label `["1.3", "API change"]`, it will be classified as `"API change"`.
+For example, a PR with label `["Type: API change"]` will be classified as `"API change"`.

 - If a PR has more than one labels, the labels will be sorted in the order of
- `"API change", "New Feature", "Behavior change", "Bug fix", "Performance", "Documentation"`
+ `"Dependencies", "API Change", "Feature", "Behavior Change", "Performance", "Bug", "Internal Cleanup", "Documentation", "Testing"`,
+ and the first one will be picked as the final category.
-- If a PR has only the release number label, it will be classified as `"Bug fix"`.
+- If a PR has no "Type" label (which shouldn't happen), it will be classified as
+  `"Bug"`.